Nadal's 35th birthday party with no guests at French Open - RFI

 Rafael Nadal will celebrate his 35th birthday at the French Open on Thursday by facing Richard Gasquet, a player he first encountered when he was just 12.

-However, schedulers have handed Nadal the evening session slot which will mean his birthday party will fall flat as the match clashes with a 9pm Covid-19 curfew and a spectator ban.
+However, schedulers have handed Nadal the evening session leaving the party celebrations a little flat as the match clashes with a 9pm Covid-19 curfew and a spectator ban.

 Sadly for him, that was as good as it would ever get.